Somali forces say they kill 18 insurgents in northern Puntland region

 "Puntland attacked us today but we repulsed and chased them away.
 No casualties at all," Sheikh Abdiasis Abu Musab, the spokesman for al Shabaab's military wing, said by phone.

-(Additional reporting by Feisal Omar in Mogadishu; Writing by Katharine Houreld; Editing by Robin Pomeroy)
+Additional reporting by Feisal Omar in Mogadishu; Writing by Katharine Houreld; Editing by Robin Pomeroy